L.A. Law: The Movie: Synopsis

 In the eight years since the series ended, founding senior partner Leland McKenzie has retired and left Douglas Brackman Jr. as the senior managing partner.
-New employees to the firm are Brackman's over-achieving son, Jason, who's at odds with his father, and ambitious, conniving associate Chloe Carpenter, who's at odds with others.
+New employees to the firm are Brackman's over-achieving son, Jason, who's at odds with his father, and ambitious, conniving associate Chloe Carpenter, who is at odds with others.
 Former partner Michael Kuzak, now retired and a successful restaurant owner, is called back to help stop the impending execution of a former client.
 The opposing counsel is Kuzak's old flame Grace Van Owen, who had since been elected District Attorney.
-Meanwhile, divorce lawyer Arnie Becker deals with a really tough divorce: his own.
+Meanwhile, divorce lawyer Arnie Becker deals with a tough divorce: his own.
 Arnie's estranged young wife has hired former McKenzie Brackman lawyer Abby Perkins.
-Office manager Roxanne Melman deals with her ex-husband, Dave Meyer, who claims that he's dying and wants to spend some quality time with her.
+Office manager Roxanne Melman deals with her ex-husband, Dave Meyer, who claims that he is dying and wants to spend some quality time with her.
 Also, married partners Ann Kelsey and Stuart Markowitz find themselves the victims of a scam artist.